gkweston/CSCE438-DockerEnvironment/README.md

 This will provision the amazonlinux image with project dependancies (CMake, gRPC, etc.).
 Keep this image on hand for the next step.

 ## Using a dev container
-You only need to build or pull from Docker Hub once, as long as you don't delete the container.
+You only need to build or pull from Docker Hub once, as long as you don't delete the image (tagged cscee438:base).

 ### Starting the dev container
 Next run: